r-xue/PyTiRiFiC/README.md

 + automatically balance computing expense based on the dynamicalrange/precision requirement
 + refit with an elliptical face-on morplogy
 + h-alpha ALMA/SINFONI comparison (side-by-side)
-+ add CO 4-3 CI 1-0 into the fitting
++ ~~add CO 4-3 CI 1-0 into the fitting~~
 + add A.B.'s VLA C/D-config CO 1-0 data
 + update the manuscript
++ comparison with the "busy" fit
++ Sofia / Model / gen_mask.pro For the different masking creation